juliuste/flix/readme.md

 - [`locations.cities([opt])`](docs/locations.cities.md) to get a list of all operated cities.
 - [`locations.stations([opt])`](docs/locations.stations.md) to get a list of all operated stations.

+## Similar Projects

+- [db-meinfernbus-cities](https://github.com/juliuste/meinfernbus/) – "Get all DB stations located in the same city as the given Meinfernbus location, and vice versa."
+- [db-hafas](https://github.com/derhuerst/db-hafas/) - "JavaScript client for the DB Hafas API."

 ## Contributing